summersmaggie/capstone-project/README.md

 * Calendar view
 * Scheduler tool
-* Admin and user profiles
+* User profiles

 ### Design

 * Minimalistic in the same vein as my portfolio website
 * Black & white color scheme to allow photos of the cabin to pop
 * See sketch in notebook for details

 ### Technologies Used